 1955: Staggered pole pieces are introduced on the Telecaster's bridge pickup.
 The large rounded neck profile transitions to a V shape with thinner shoulders.
 The tweed center pocket case was updated to a bass side pocket like later cases.

 1956: On very rare occasions, custom color finishes could be ordered at a 5% upcharge.
 Real original custom color Fender guitars from the 1950s are extremely rare and valuable.
+The standard Telecaster model changed little, but among the changes is the switch from the round button string tree to the butterfly shape.
+This is a great example of a 1956 Fender Telecaster.

 1957: Telecaster necks remain V shaped but gradually transition back to round C or U shape.
 Example here: 1957 Fender Telecaster.